 I am what’s called a Program Leader.
-A program involves 50–80 participants (called “Remotes”) living and working remotely in a different city around the globe for a month at a time.
+A program involves a group of participants (called “Remotes”) living and working remotely in a different city around the globe for a month at a time.

 Why does Remote Year employ Program Leaders?
 How do you help Remotes during their adventures?

 While creating an amazing experience for Remotes is extremely important to us, ensuring the safety of all our participants is paramount.
 We work to ensure a smooth transition from city to city and to make sure Remotes have what they need to be successful while living and working abroad.
 We focus on day-to-day connectivity in the workspace, troubleshooting any issues that may arise, and also providing access and information to cultural, community, and local events.